Fourth of July weather in Seattle looks warm and sunny — we just have to get through a cool, rainy patch first

-People around here often say summer begins in earnest on July 5, based on years of damp or cloudy Fourth of July celebrations that make it common to see jackets on fireworks watchers.
+People around here often say summer begins in earnest on July 5, based on years of cool or cloudy Fourth of July celebrations that make it common to see jackets on fireworks watchers.

 But this year, forecasters say bundling up won’t be necessary: After a bit of cool-down and some rain on Tuesday and Wednesday, it looks like the sun will return Thursday.